Quinton Caver: Kansas City Chiefs

 On October 28, 2002, he was signed as a free agent by the Kansas City Chiefs.
 On December 13, he was placed on the injured reserve list with a right shoulder injury, that he suffered in week thirteen against the Arizona Cardinals.

 On August 31, 2003, he was released.
 On September 15, he was re-signed after linebacker Kawika Mitchell was injured.
 He was limited with a back injury during the season.

 In 2004, he played in 16 games (four starts), registering a career-high 32 tackles (23 solo), to go along with 2 passes defensed, 2 quarterback pressures and 17 special teams tackles (third on the team).
 On August 29, 2005, he was released after being limited with a left knee injury during training camp.

 Dallas Cowboys

 On November 9, 2005, he signed with the Dallas Cowboys as a free agent, who were looking to add depth to the linebacker spot after placing Al Singleton on the injured reserve list.
 He was not re-signed at the end of the season.

-Hamilton Tiger-Cats (CFL)
+Hamilton Tiger-Cats

 On March 21, 2007, he was signed by the Hamilton Tiger-Cats of the Canadian Football League, to play as a defensive end.
 He was released on June 25.